minamarkham/sassy-starter/README.md

 - Inside this project directory in the termnal, type `npm install`.
 If (and _only_ if) `npm install` isn't working, try `sudo npm install`.
 - In the terminal, enter `gulp`
 - Your browser should open at `http://localhost:3000`.
 You can access this same page on any device on the same wifi network and they'll see whats on your screen.
 It'll even sync scrolls and clicks!
-- Edit your Sass code inside of the `src/scss` folder.
+- Edit your code inside of the `src` folder.
--.
-Your complied and minified files will be automagically created and updated in `dist/`.
+- Your complied and minified files will be automagically created and updated in `dist/`.
 It will create your optimized css, html, and javascript files for you.
 Never edit files within the `dist/` folder, as it gets deleted frequently.
--.
-Keep `gulp` running while you're making changes.
+- Keep `gulp` running while you're making changes.
 When you want to close out of the gulp task, in the terminal, hit `ctrl + C`

 ## Requirements
 - LibSass